-This concludes my list of recommend eco-friendly products for home and travel.
+This concludes my list of recommend eco friendly travel products for home as well.
 I hope this has inspired you or you have found something that you would consider using.

 If you use any other environmentally friendly items that you would add to this list – please share in the comments!

 Going Travelling Soon?
 Don’t forget these essentials!